Intermenstrual bleeding: Breakthrough bleeding

-Breakthrough bleeding (BTB) is any of various forms of vaginal bleeding, usually referring to mid-cycle bleeding in users of combined oral contraceptives, as attributed to insufficient estrogens.
+Breakthrough bleeding (BTB) is any of various forms of vaginal bleeding, usually referring to mid-cycle bleeding in users of combined oral contraceptives as attributed to insufficient estrogens.
 It may also occur with other hormonal contraceptives.
-Sometimes, breakthrough bleeding is classified as abnormal and thereby as a form of metrorrhagia, and sometimes it is classified as not abnormal.
+Sometimes, breakthrough bleeding is classified as abnormal and thereby as a form of IMB.

 In the context of hemophilia, the term describes a bleeding that occurs while a patient is on prophylaxis.

 Presentation

 The bleeding is usually light, often referred to as "spotting," though a few people may experience heavier bleeding.

-It is estimated that breakthrough bleeding affects around 25 % of combined oral contraceptive pill (COCP) users during the initial 3 to 4 months of use, it then usually resolves on its own.
+It is estimated that breakthrough bleeding affects around 25% of combined oral contraceptive pill (COCP) users during the initial 3 to 4 months of use, it then usually resolves on its own.